Shopping Cart

 Ultimately, the best luggage for summer camp will come down to the camp's recommendations, your method of transportation, and what the camp lodgings provide for storage.

-Think about what activities will occupy the majority of your camper’s time and decide based on which provides the most benefits.
-If you’re in search of more summer camp advice we have a full print guide of great summer camp advice for parents and kids alike.
+Think about what activities will occupy the majority of your camper's time and decide based on which provides the most benefits.
+Consider features like durable straps, easy-to-carry handles, and enough space for all their gear.
+If you're in search of more summer camp advice we have a full print guide of great summer camp advice for parents and kids alike.

 As always, thanks for reading, and happy camping!